Continue to the What is Installatron Server? page.

 yum install httpd php php-gd

 Finally, add the below cronjob to sync Installatron data every hour.
-If a control panel or shared hosting account was chosen, the /var/www/html directory should be modified to point to the home directory of the control panel account created for Fast Update.
+If a control panel or shared hosting account was chosen, the cronjob's reference to the /var/www/html directory should be modified to point to the home directory of the control panel account created for Fast Update.

 Now that the Fast Update server is activated, to configure existing servers to use the server as their primary data source execute this command from the SSH root command prompt on each server:

 echo "mirror=installatron.company.com" >> /usr/local/installatron/etc/settings.ini

 To provision new servers, execute this command from the SSH root command prompt (replacing controlpanel with the type of control panel):